top of page

 I was brought onto the project after the system went live.
 The project team had a successful technical release; however, user adoption was abysmal.
 Executive management threatened to fire anyone who did not use the new system, but it was an empty threat as more than half of the intended users were bypassing the system.

-I was brought on with one goal in mind: increase user adoption.
+I was brought on with one goal in mind: increasing user adoption.
 I began assessing the situation.
-I talked to the employees who were supposed to be using the new system.
-I talked to those who were successfully using the new system.
-I talked to their managers and others who worked with them.
+I talked to the employees who were supposed to be using the new system, those who were successfully using it, their managers, and others who worked with them.

-Several issues came out of the assessment, but there was one overarching theme.
+Several issues emerged from the assessment, but one overarching theme remained.
 It was a HUGE change!
-These employees had been doing their jobs the same way for over 20 years.
+These employees had been doing their jobs similarly for over 20 years.
 They had been using paper and pencil to produce their work.
 They were now expected to use a complicated computer drafting application.
-Many of these employees were not very proficient on a computer and it was a real struggle.
+Many of these employees were not very proficient on a computer, and it was a real struggle.

 This tiered approach helped break down the enormous change from the employees’ perspective.
-Those that moved to platinum quickly were rewarded.
-Those that needed more time could get comfortable with part of the system before having to advance.
-Each time they progressed to the next level; they were rewarded.
+Those who moved to platinum quickly were rewarded.
+Those who needed more time could get comfortable with part of the system before having to advance.
+Each time they progressed to the next level, they were rewarded.
 They could see a clear pathway and were given the time to learn and use the new system.

-Through this method of breaking down the huge change into smaller, more manageable changes, we were able to significantly increase user adoption.
+By breaking down the huge change into smaller, more manageable changes, we were able to increase user adoption significantly.

 Pitfall #2: Focusing only on the technology or system changes